Migraines aren’t your typical headaches.

 What Is Massage Therapy?
 A Quick Breakdown

-Massage therapy is the practice of manipulating soft tissues—like muscles, tendons, and ligaments.
+Massage therapy is the manipulation of soft tissues; in other words, muscle, tendon, and ligament.

 There are different types:

-• Deep tissue massage (targets deeper layers of muscle)
+- Deep tissue massage (works on deeper layers of muscle)

 But how?
 Let’s break it down.